Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Credit card.
 While it’s not a good idea to pay for the entire cost of finishing your basement with a credit card, it can be useful for smaller expenses, like materials or fixtures.
 Look into credit cards with 0% APR intro periods to spread the costs out over several months without paying interest.

-Compare financing offers to finish your basement
+Compare financing options to finish your basement

 How much does finishing a basement cost?